gchartier/html-energy-webring/README.md

 1. Either make a new post in [🔗 Join Requests](https://github.com/gchartier/html-energy-webring/discussions/categories/join-requests) or email me at [gchartier@pm.me](mailto:gchartier@pm.me) with:

--   Your website URL
+-   Your website URL that you will have the webring widget on
 -   1 thing you love most about the web

-2. One of the maintainers will add it to the webring.
+2. One of the maintainers will add your url to the webring.
-3. Add the webring widget to your site by adding the following code:
+3. Add the webring widget to your site by adding the following code to the webpage at the url you provided:

 ```html
 <!-- Put the stylesheet in the head of your website -->